stc/face-tracking-p5js/README.md

 Each example includes media files (sounds, animated gifs, images etc).
 The 'libs' folder contains the necessary js libraries and the pre-trained face traclking models.

 ### Workshop Schedule
 See the [wiki](https://github.com/stc/face-tracking-p5js/wiki/Schedule) for detailed workshop schedule and the specific tasks we are dealing with during the session.
-Durations of the parts may vary depending on the knowledge and insterest of the participants.
+Durations of the parts may vary depending on the knowledge and interest of the participants.

 (c) 2018 Agoston Nagy / gpl v3